fbpx

 Web Development Work Concept

-If you read over your email copy and the first few paragraphs are all about your mission, your needs and the work you are doing, then it’s time for a rewrite.
+If you read over your email copy and the first few paragraphs are all about your mission, your needs and the work you are doing, then it’s time for to rewrite it.
 Instead, focus more on the donor and what they can do to help the people you serve.
-Look for ways to replace the words ‘we’ and ‘us’ with ‘you’ and ‘your’.
+Look for ways to replace the words we and us with you and your.

-Bring to light stories of the people you serve and how a donor can make a difference in their lives.
-Make it real, tangible and connect the dots to what people are facing today given the pandemic.
-When people can clearly see how their gift can impact a person, a family, a child—they are more inclined to give.
+An effective strategy for increasing donations highlights stories of the people you serve, and how a donor’s donation can make a difference in their lives.
+Make it real, tangible and connect the dots to what people are facing today.
+When people can clearly see how their gift can impact a person, a family, a child – they are more inclined to give.

-Don’t water down your message for fear that now is not the right time for an ask given everything that 2020 has brought to bear.
-Acknowledge it – yes.
-Connect the dots to the impact it’s had – absolutely.
-Then be clear about what’s needed and why.
+Do not water down your message for fear that now is not the right time for an ask.
+Acknowledge the challenges.
+Connect the dots to the impact it’s had.
+Then, be clear about what’s needed and why.
 Set a goal, have a deadline and ask for the support you need.

 Social Is Important, But Choose Wisely

-There are so many social platforms and they’re constantly changing.
-And for the most part, it can be hard to keep up, especially if you’re working with limited staff and budgets right now.
+There are so many social platforms and they are constantly changing.
+And, for the most part, it can be hard to keep up; especially if you’re working with a limited staff and budget.

 Have a steady stream of content on your chosen channels that’s fully integrated with your overall campaign.

-If I only chose one platform, it would be Facebook.
 Be sure to set up a Facebook Fundraiser and ask people to donate toward your campaign.
-Set a micro-goal that’s achievable and then increase it once it’s reached.
+One effective strategy for increasing donations is to set a micro-goal that is easily achievable, and then increase it incremently once milestones have been reached.

-It’s a great next step ask after a donation is made and the donor is fully engaged.
+It’s a great next step ask after a donation is made, and the donor is fully engaged.
 It’s also a way to engage constituent groups who may not be ready or able to make a gift at this time.
 Think: volunteers, membership groups, social ambassadors, non-donors who are not responding to asks.
-Just remember not to ask someone to do multiple things at once – one CTA is always best.
-It’s about the right ask, to the right person at the right time.
+Just remember not to ask someone to perform multiple tasks at once, a single CTA is best.
+The fundamentals of a successful strategy for increasing donations is the right ask, to the right person, at the right time.

 A Strong Sustainer Program Is Critical